winsw/winsw/README.markdown

 Error reporting
 ---------------
 Winsw uses WMI underneath, and as such it uses its error code as the exit code.
-See [this MSDN article] for the complete list of exit code.
+See the MSDN article [Create method of the Win32_Service class] for the complete list of exit code.

 When winsw is running as a service, more detailed error information is reported to the Windows event log.